fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 To address this problem, researchers have developed grammar-based fuzzers which can generate grammatically-correct test cases.
 In particular, they focus on developing fuzzers for JavaScript engine as JavaScript, a language widely used by Web browsers, is a good attack surface.
 However, Nautilus is a generic grammar-based fuzzer which interprets a grammar defined by the user and can generate test cases according to it.

+Nautilus has the following features.

+- Requires the source code of an application and the user-defined grammar
+- Works without input corpus
+- Takes advantage of coverage feedback

+The user can define the grammar, which enables to fuzz a specific function of the application, e.g., by removing uninteresting parts of the grammar.

 ## 2. Usage on CLI
 You have to build fuzzuf before using Nautilus mode.
 Please refer to [this document](../../building.md) for how to build fuzzuf.